-We do not anticipate paying any cash dividends on our common stock in the foreseeable future following the Merger and, as such, capital appreciation, if any, of our common stock will be your sole source of gain for the foreseeable future.
+We do not anticipate paying any cash dividends on our common stock in the foreseeable future and, as a result, capital appreciation, if any, of our common stock will be your sole source of gain for the foreseeable future.

-We have never declared or paid cash dividends on our common stock.
-Except for the cash dividend that we will pay to our pre-Merger stockholders in connection with, and as a condition to, the consummation of the Merger, we do not anticipate paying any cash dividends on our common stock in the foreseeable future.
+We have never declared or paid cash dividends on our common stock and we do not anticipate paying any cash dividends on our common stock in the foreseeable future.
 We currently intend to retain all available funds and any future earnings to fund the development and growth of our business.
 In addition, any future loan arrangements we enter into may contain terms prohibiting or limiting the amount of dividends that may be declared or paid on our common stock.
 As a result, capital appreciation, if any, of our common stock offered hereby will be your sole source of gain for the foreseeable future.